silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/00_Modules.md

 ```
 	"require": {
 		...
-		"my_vendor.nice_feature": "*"
+		"my_vendor.module_name": "*"
 	}
 ```

-Add the module directory name (`nice_feature/`) to `.gitignore` - we will rely on *composer* to update the dependencies so we don't need to version-control it through the master repository.
+Add the module directory name (`module_name/`) to `.gitignore` - we will rely on *composer* to update the dependencies so we don't need to version-control it through the main repository.

 Run `composer update` to pull the module in and update all other dependencies as well.
-You can also update just this one module by calling `composer update my_vendor/nice_feature`.
+You can also update just this one module by calling `composer update my_vendor/module_name`.

 If you get cryptic composer errors it's worth checking that your module code is fully pushed.
 This is because composer can only access the code you have actually pushed to the upstream repository and it may be trying to use the stale